anacolell/locally/README.md

 ![Captura de pantalla 2021-06-21 a las 12 13 59](https://user-images.githubusercontent.com/68306689/122746337-33b8c900-d28a-11eb-8c0e-b3528866fc2b.png)

 ### What is locally?
-Locally is a mobile app that brings together travellers and locals based on their mutual interests.<br/>
+Locally is a mobile app that brings together travellers and locals based on their mutual interests.&nbsp;

 ### Who is locally for?
 For all those travellers who are looking for authentic and memorable experiences when visiting new places.
 If you are the kind of traveller who is interested in connecting with locals so you can get access to the best tips and recommendations, or even meet up with them, locally is for you!
 Don't fall anymore for any tourist traps, but feel like a local instead.